Perspective | I’m autistic. I’m hoping I can wear a mask for the rest of my life.

 However, there are a few threads of a silver lining.
 Before the pandemic, the lives of high-functioning autistics like me were a constant battle against cultural expectations for socialization.
 We would limit social contact and avoid certain environments because they were exhausting or overstimulating, and we often found ourselves apologizing and feeling shame.
 We were in a perpetual state of anxiety because of how challenging is was for us to be in public.

 I had to expend enormous effort to keep myself from freaking out over things most people tune out.
 Autistics can’t tune anything out.
 Everything comes in, and all at equal intensity.
 If you’ve ever been inside a busy arcade, that it what the outside world is like to me all the time.
-I had to learn to steer clear of high-stimulus activities because they triggered meltdowns, where I am suddenly and uncontrollably overwhelmed to the point of physically acting out, yelling at people, or sobbing, often all at once.
+I had to learn to steer clear of high-stimulus activities because they triggered meltdowns, where I am suddenly and uncontrollably overwhelmed to the point of physically acting out, yelling at people or sobbing, often all at once.

 An autistic boy had a meltdown at a theme park, and an employee’s simple, soothing act of solidarity went viral

 Making matters worse, I am challenged by smells as well as sounds.
 I smell everything, all the time.
-Being in close proximity to smokers, people who wear perfume, people who use scented detergent, people wearing dirty clothes, someone who just washed their hair, someone who hasn’t washed their hair, someone chewing gum or eating a mint — you get the idea — is extremely difficult for me.
+Being in proximity to smokers, people who wear perfume, people who use scented detergent, people wearing dirty clothes, someone who just washed their hair, someone who hasn’t washed their hair, someone chewing gum or eating a mint — you get the idea — is extremely difficult for me.
 I quit my gym because I couldn’t get far enough away from my fellow gym goers not to smell them, their breath and their clothes.

 Small waiting rooms and standing in line were nearly intolerable experiences.
 If an elevator I was waiting for had more than a few people in it, I would catch the next one (even if I was running late) because I can’t — and I literally mean can’t — be that close to people.
 Those who complimented me for taking the stairs for my health had no idea that it was for my mental health, not my physical health.